Speed Racer

 Prometheus Records

-Limited and numbered release of 2,000 copies; available only through specialty outlets.
+Limited and numbered release of 2,000 copies, available only through specialty outlets.

 None.

-Audio | Availability | Viewer Ratings | Tracks | Viewer Comments | Notes & Quotes
+Availability | Viewer Ratings | Comments | Audio & Track Listings | Notes

 Poledouris

-Fire on the Mountain/Flyers: (Basil Poledouris) In the early 1980's, Basil Poledouris was just breaking through into the mainstream group of Hollywood composers.
-And yet, even with The Blue Lagoon and Conan the Barbarian --two extremely popular success stories-- under his belt at the time, much of Poledouris' music from 1980 to 1983 is largely forgotten or ignored (with the exception of Conan the Barbarian, of course).
+Fire on the Mountain/Flyers: (Basil Poledouris) Many great composers have ventured into the realm of IMAX films, but few film music collectors know that Bronze and Digital Age favorite Basil Poledouris produced multiple scores in the genre in the early 1980's.
+During that period, Poledouris was just breaking into the mainstream group of Hollywood composers.
+And yet, even with The Blue Lagoon and Conan the Barbarian, two extremely popular success stories, under his belt at the time, much of Poledouris' other music from those years is largely forgotten or ignored.
 As with any composer working his way up the pay and popularity scales, not all of Poledouris' scores during this period were for lastingly popular films.
-Fire on the Mountain and Flyers are good examples of such works.
-Fire on the Mountain was a 1981 feature film rendition of the controversial book, but unfortunately, the lack of bite in the film caused it to disappear without a hint of a video release since.
+Both Fire on the Mountain and Flyers are good examples of such works.
+Fire on the Mountain was a 1981 television translation of the controversial book, but unfortunately, a lack of bite in the film caused it to disappear without a hint of a video release since.
+It shows the compelling story of a New Mexico rancher who fights a takeover of his land from the American military, which is determined to expand a missile base onto his property.
 On the other hand, Flyers was a 1983 IMAX picture that did pretty well in the specially equipped theatres across America.
-But like many IMAX films, the technology of following films dazzled audiences with even greater technological marvels, so Flyers (roughly the 30th of 200+ IMAX films in existence) faded away as well, with only very rare showings at IMAX history exhibitions that occasionally bless the big screens.
+But like many IMAX films, the technology of subsequent films dazzled audiences with even greater visual marvels, so Flyers (roughly the 30th of hundreds of IMAX films in existence) faded away as well, with only very rare showings at IMAX history exhibitions that occasionally bless the big screens.
+A 2001 album of both these works, presented by Prometheus Records (which had also transferred the 1995 Poledouris score for Amanda onto CD as well), contains roughly forty minutes of music between the two scores.
+The first half is occupied by Fire on the Mountain.
+Time and time again, Poledouris had a great strength in his ability to write intimate melodies for very few instruments.
+His particular habit of composing simple, appealing melodies for woodwind instruments (which would continue all the way through Kimberly in 2000) is reminiscent of the same technique that Jerry Goldsmith was fond of using in his character-driven scores of the 1960's (such as Patch of Blue, for example).

-Regular Average: 3.04 Stars
+Average: 2.9 Stars

-***** 16
+***** 16 5 Stars

 (View results for all titles)

-No Comments Yet
+No Comments

 Total Time: 39:34

-Fire on the Mountain
+Fire on the Mountain:

 • 1.
 The Ride (2:19)